Collegiate-Edu-Nation/easy-ftc/README.md

 - [x] move to setPowers instead of setAllPower
 - [x] Move reverse(), reverse(name), gearing() to builder
 - [x] Move deadzone to builder
-- [ ] Make smoothServo, useEncoder argument-less a la reverse()
+- [x] Make smooth, encoder argument-less a la reverse()
 - [ ] Optimize arrays, opt for switch when possible
-- [ ] Investigate multi-threading for smoothServo control
+- [ ] Investigate multi-threading for smooth control
 - [ ] Investigate builder inheritance
 - [ ] Investigate using array for deviceNames
+- [ ] Use public enums for direction, type, layout
 - [ ] Investigate instrumentation and/or manual hardware tests

 ### Documentation